-CIHT will reimburse the cost of meals for staying overnight, or where an individual is travelling for business before 7am or after 8pm and are away from their office/ home for more than half a day.

-Maximum spend limits are:
+CHT will reimburse the cost of meals if you are staying overnight, or if you are travelling for business before 7am or after 8pm and are away from your office/ home for more than half a day.
+Normally, purchases of alcohol will not be reimbursed.
+The maximum spend limits are: Breakfast -£7 Lunch - £10

-£10 - Breakfast